Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Appendix

+\paragraph{Conditions for Bayes Optimality Enable the Construction of Credible Sets:} Under the conditions in which our proposed maximum likelihood decision rule is Bayes optimal, we can quantify uncertainty in estimation through Bayesian credible sets.
 We construct credible sets on the joint distribution of potential outcomes in the sample using the posterior belief implied by a uniform prior and the design-based likelihood.
 A credible set of level $\alpha$ is a set of joint distributions of potential outcomes covering a posterior probability mass of at least $\alpha$.
-We report ``smallest credible sets’’, which is the credible set containing the fewest points.
-We construct these sets with the following algorithm: \begin{enumerate} \item Compute the posterior probability of every joint distribution of potential outcomes $\thetab$ given the observed data $\xb$. \item Order the joint distributions from highest to lowest posterior probability. \item Compute the cumulative probability mass according to this ordering. \item Starting with the highest probability distribution (which is the MLE), add joint distributions of potential outcomes to the credible set until the probability mass of the credible set exceeds $\alpha$.
-In the case of ties, we add all distributions with the same probability simultaneously. \end{enumerate} To report credible sets on the number of always takers, compilers, defiers, or never takers individually, we report the range of values for that type present in the credible set constructed on the joint distribution.
-Note that the credible sets on individual response types are not independent.
-For example, the maximal values in the individual credible sets for always takers, compilers, defiers, and never takers may not constitute an element of the credible set on the joint distribution of potential outcomes.
+We report the smallest credible set, which is the credible set containing the fewest points.
+We construct these sets with the following algorithm: \begin{samepage} \begin{enumerate} \item Compute the posterior probability of every joint distribution of potential outcomes $\thetab$ given the observed data $\xb$. \item Order the joint distributions from highest to lowest posterior probability. \item Compute the cumulative probability mass according to this ordering. \item Starting with the highest probability distribution (which is the MLE), add joint distributions of potential outcomes to the credible set until the probability mass of the credible set exceeds $\alpha$.
+In the case of ties, we add all distributions with the same probability simultaneously. \end{enumerate} \end{samepage} We also report the range of values for each type---always takers, compliers, defiers, and never takers---present in the credible set constructed on the joint distribution.
+Note that the ranges reported on each type are not independent.
+For example, the maximal values of the ranges for always takers, compliers, defiers, and never takers may not constitute an element of the credible set on the joint distribution of potential outcomes.

-\subsection{Monty Hall: A Design-Based Model of the Monty Hall Game Can Reveal Evidence to Switch Doors}

-Suppose you are a contestant on the game show, “Let’s Make a Deal,” with host Monty Hall.
-He shows you three doors, he tells you that one has a car behind it, and he asks you to choose one.
-You get the car if you choose the correct door and nothing otherwise.
-You choose a door.
-Of the two doors you did not choose, Monty must open one door with no car behind it.
-Assume that a fair randomizer tells him which remaining door to open if he has two options.
-Without loss of generality, Monty reveals no car in the left door.
-Should you keep your door or switch doors?

-By well-trodden Bayesian arguments, you should switch doors.
-Using our proposed visualization of potential outcomes, we illustrate here that the principle of maximum entropy can be used to arrive at the same decision without specifying a Bayesian prior. \citet*{wang2016} discuss the principle of maximum entropy in the same context.
-We illustrate it here with our proposed visualization of potential outcomes.